glennga/sql-process/README.md

     ```
     git clone https://github.com/glennga/sql-process.git
     ```
 3. The client node is the node that will perform some operation on the cluster of nodes.
-Every client node must contain a `clustercfg` file which holds some description of the cluster. *This file will vary depending on which client program you want to call.* More specifications on this format is specified in the **Format of File: clustercfg** section below.
+Every client node must contain a `clustercfg` file which holds some description of the cluster. *This file will vary depending on your desired client operation.* More specifications on this format is specified in the **Format of File: clustercfg** section below.

-    An example `clustercfg` is depicted to create a table across all nodes of a three-node system (`runDDL.py`):
+    An example `clustercfg` is depicted to create a table (DDL execution) across all nodes of a three-node system:
     ```
     catalog.hostname=10.0.0.3:50001/cat.db